yan2oo7/uno/doc/blog/Wasm-JS series/Blog - WASM.md

 3. After pressing CTRL-F5, after clicking on the `<input>` rectangle, this should appear:
    ![image-20200415144159362](image-20200415144159362.png)

-📝 Almost there, still nedd to _call back_ to application.
+📝 Almost there, still need to _call back_ to the managed code portion of the application.

 ## 4. Add a way to call managed code from JavaScript